julienbusset/TheNeedleInTheHaystack_front/README.md

 This game has a back-end and a front-end.
 Only The front-end part is on GitHub.
 The back-end is a REST API developped with Symfony4.
 The front-end is a javascript / jQuery web app.
+It is still in development, but the main features are to be tested.

 ## News
 It works!
 You can give it a try, and tell me about the gameplay and device compatibility.